Deploy a Node.js application with PM2 and Nginx

 });

-When we hit the endpoint with this code, it will increment the number of calls and display them in the browser.
+When we hit the endpoint with this code, the number of calls will be incremented and displayed in the browser.

 Running the Node.js application locally.